 All participants are responsible for ensuring that all dogs participating in the race are checked (PRC) by a veterinarian before registration.
 The check can be completed during the last two calendar weeks before the start of the race.

 At Finnmarksløpet it is desirable that participants take PRC in Alta.
+For rookies that are racing the Finnmarksløpet for the first time, the PRC MUST be taken by the racevets in Finnmark.
 Participants are responsible for contacting Finnmarksløpet in good time before the start of the race to set the time for PRC.
 More necessary information and downloadable files can be found by clicking the buttons below.

 The form below should be taken to the veterinarian who performs the PRC.
 It should be filled out and brought to the race as a documentation of the completed check.